-My program is dedicated to producing a healthy livestock guardian who is intelligent, tall, will not bark excessively, will accept your human guests while it guards your animals, is easy to pen and not an escape artist, has a beautiful and manageable coat, has a mellow carriage around the herds will not bother poultry or young animals even at a young age (provided it is not the only LGD), will not wander excessively, and is a tremendous asset to your farm and family.
+My program is dedicated to producing a healthy livestock guardian who is intelligent, tall, will not bark excessively, will accept your human guests while it guards your animals, is easy to pen and not an escape artist, has a beautiful and manageable coat, has a mellow carriage around the herds will not bother poultry or young animals (they need to be watched at a young age), will not wander excessively, and is an asset to your farm and family.
 All our breeding dogs are hip checked.

 My program is two part: 1. to line cross and maintain the traits of the original CMD foundation stud, Caspian, and 2: to continue to bring in new genetics, evaluating each new candidate for the above traits.
 To date we have personally added about a dozen new lines to the CMD breed, in addition to our founding lines starting with Caspian, Snow, River, and Tirian, which produced Aravis, Lucy, Titan, Belle, Ginger, Wexter, Lillandil, and many other founding CMDs.

 Colorado Mountain Dogs are beautiful dogs.
 They are tall and slender, have a medium coat with long tails and feathers and manes.
 They are healthy, and athletic.
 CMDs are influenced by Great Pyrenees, Kangal/Boz/Anatolian Shepherds, Maremmas, Kuvasz, and Akbash.
 The dogs are not a specific breed blend, but selected for temperament and aptitudes.

 Photo above -- Caspian, 2006 -- 2016, was my personal dog, who guarded my little farm.
 He was my luck dragon, the dog of a lifetime.
 Here he is at our farm with foundation dog, Snow, and the very first Colorado Mountain Dog litter.